 Preparation for Admission

-Before applying for a master’s in counseling program, potential candidates should try to work or volunteer in a related field to gain practical experience.
+Before applying for a master’s in substance abuse counseling program, potential candidates should try to work or volunteer in a related field to gain practical experience.
 Getting into a program requires good grades, as well as a good score on the Graduate Record Exam (GRE).
 Those with a GRE score of at least 1200 and a grade point average of at least 3.5 will have the best odds of acceptance.
 Most schools require a minimum of three letters of recommendation, and the candidate must send in official transcripts from the school in which they received their undergraduate degree.
 Along with completing the graduate application and paying applicable fees, most schools require the candidate to complete a statement of purpose or similarly worded document outlining their interests in the field and career goals.

 Different Types of Master’s Degrees

-There is no one best type of master’s degree in counseling that is better than others.
+There is no one best type of master’s degree in substance abuse counseling that is better than others.
 It all depends on a candidate’s interests and career goals.
 For those who hold an undergraduate degree in the humanities, a Master of Arts may prove the best choice.
 The Master’s of Science degree may attract those with an undergraduate degree in a related field.
 Either program requires candidates to perform research and become familiar with the regulations in the discipline.

 Certification and Licensure for Counselors

-The type of certification and licensure needed for counselors depends on the particular career, as well as state requirements.
-Licensure often comes via the National Board of Certified Counselors, requiring the passing of a nationally recognized exam along with mandated hours of work experience.
-No matter the state or career field, those seeking certification can expect the requirement to earn a degree from an accredited institution and complete a considerable number of hours under supervision.
-Typically, a state might credit a candidate with a master’s degree with one year of experience, with 2,000 hours of experience is generally considered the equivalent of one year.
+The type of certification and licensure needed for mental health counselors depends on the particular career, as well as state requirements.
+Licensure often comes via the National Board of Certified Counselors, requiring the passing of a nationally recognized exam along with mandated total credits of work experience.
+No matter the state or career field, those seeking certification can expect the requirement to earn a degree from an accredited institution and complete a considerable number of credit hours under supervision.
+Typically, a state might credit a candidate with a master’s degree with one year of experience, with 2,000 credit hours of experience is generally considered the equivalent of one year.
 However, since state standards can vary considerably, this is not necessarily true of the state in which you are seeking certification and licensure but gives you a general idea of the criteria.